How scheduling conflicts arise

 - Time Constraint Conflicts

 A double-booked room happens when more than one session is booked in the same room, at the same time.
 When identifying double-booked rooms, Grenadine includes full and partial double bookings.
-For example, you may have one sessions booked in Ballroom A from 9:00 AM to 10:00 AM, and a second session is also booked in Ballroom A from 9:30 AM to 10:00 AM.
+For example, you may have one session booked in Ballroom A from 9:00 AM to 10:00 AM, and a second session is also booked in Ballroom A from 9:30 AM to 10:00 AM.
 In this example, the double-booked room conflict for room Ballroom A starts at 9:30 AM.

 Double-booked speakers are identified in a similar manner to double-booked rooms.
 When a person is booked as a speaker (or moderator, reserved, etc.) on more than one session at the same time, their double-booking is flagged.
 Grenadine identifies full (double-booked during the whole duration of the session and partial (double-booked during a portion of the duration of the session) double-booking conflicts.